Tumor Lysis Syndrome

 Age-related demographics

-Although tumor lysis syndrome occurs in all age groups, advanced age leading to impaired renal function may predispose patients to clinically significant tumor lysis syndrome owing to a decreased ability to dispose of tumor lysis byproducts.
+Although tumor lysis syndrome occurs in all age groups, advanced age leading to impaired kidney function may predispose patients to clinically significant tumor lysis syndrome, owing to a decreased ability to dispose of tumor lysis byproducts.

 Prognosis